-I have decided to embark on a table runner for my niece.
-What size do you recommend?
-Also, what cotton yarn do recommend for table runners?
+I’ve decided to embark on weaving a table runner for my niece.
+Her dining table is 77" long.
+What are the typical sizes recommended?
+Also, what cotton yarn do you suggest for table runners?

 Thank you,